Qannaf/Qannaf/README.md

 <h3>Glad to see you here!</h3>
 ---------------------

-I'm Qannaf AL-SAHMI, I am a software engineer  with a Master's degree in Electronics, Electrotechnics and Automation (E.E.A.) specialized in Signal Imaging and Application and a first Master 2 specialized in electronics.
+I'm Qannaf AL-SAHMI, I'm a software engineer  with a Master's degree in Electronics, Electrotechnics and Automation (E.E.A.) specialized in Signal Imaging and Application and a first Master 2 specialized in electronics.

 ⚠️ Contact me if you have any question :
 📩 : qannafalsahmi@gmail.com